-Is the use of CBD Hemp Oil legal in North Carolina?
+Is the use and sale of CBD or Hemp derived products legal in North Carolina?
 YES.

 Gov. Pat McCrory of North Carolina signed a new hemp extract bill called HB 766 into law in 2015 in an effort to help people with intractable epilepsy.